Sullivan Square station: Modern station

 The Haymarket North Extension was constructed in the early 1970s along the Haverhill Line right-of-way, with a relocated new Sullivan Square station under the elevated I-93 expressway.
 The Haymarket North Extension opened as far as Sullivan Square on April 7, 1975.
 The new Sullivan station was the terminus of the extension for five months until opened on September 6, 1975.

 On January 20, 1984, a fire destroyed the wooden approach trestles to the North Station drawbridges.
-Most commuter rail trains began using a temporary terminal near Lechmere station several days later.
-In mid-February 1984, Ipswich/Rockport Line trains moved to a temporary platform at Sullivan Square to ease congestion on the Green Line.
-North Station reopened on April 20, 1985.
+Most commuter rail trains began using a temporary terminal near Lechmere station.
+Ipswich/Rockport Line trains moved to a temporary platform at Sullivan Square on January 28 to ease congestion on the Green Line.
+North Station reopened on April 20, 1985; the temporary platform at Sullivan Square was closed.